olayinkaokewale/react-native-select-picker/README.md

 # React Native Form Select Picker _(v 0.0.6)_
-This is a customized select picker that renders the same way on both android and ios.
+This is a customized select picker that renders the same way on all platforms **(If you, however, want the native experience on iOS; set `showIOS` to be `true`)**.

 ## What's new?
 Version 0.0.6 added a new feature:

-- rendering of iOS native picker by default. _(this is due to the latest rejection of apps by iOS due to non-iOS experience)_
+- rendering of iOS native picker when `showIOS` is set to true. _(this is due to the latest rejection of apps by iOS due to non-iOS experience)_

 if you already have this package in your project update to the latest version by running: